Esther-MM/E-Commerce_Analytics_Platform/README.md

 - JSON aggregation for multi-level performance reporting
 - Ranking functions to order and prioritize results

-💡 **Business Impact:** Produced efficient, maintainable, and scalable queries capable of analyzing large datasets.
+💡 **Impact:** Produced efficient, maintainable, and scalable queries capable of analyzing large datasets.

 ---